dotnet/corefx/Documentation/coding-guidelines/interop-guidelines.md

     should be named with the most discoverable name possible; if that name is a concept (e.g. Errors), it can be named using managed naming guidelines.

+## UNIX shims

+Often, various UNIX flavors offer the same API from the point-of-view of compatibility with C/C++ source code, but they do not have the same ABI. e.g. Fields can be laid out differently, constants can have different numeric values, etc. Even the exports can be named differently.

+This leaves us with a situation where we can't write portable P/Invoke declarations that will work on all flavors, and writing separate declarations per flavor is quite fragile and won't scale.

+To address this, we're moving to a model where all UNIX interop from corefx starts with a P/Invoke to a C++ lib written specifically for corefx.
+These libs -- System.*.Native.so (aka "shims") -- are intended to be very thin layers over underlying platform libraries.
+Generally, they are not there to add any significant abstraction, but to create a stable ABI such that the same IL assembly can work across UNIX flavors.

+At this time, these shims are compiled in the dotnet/coreclr repository under the corefx folder.
+This is temporary (issue #2301) until we add necessary infrastructure to build them in this repository.

+Guidelines for shim C++ API:

+- Keep them as "thin"/1:1 as possible.
+  - We want to write the majority of code in C#.
+- Never skip the shim and P/Invoke directly to the underlying platform API.
+It's easy to assume something is safe/guaranteed when it isn't.
+- Don't cheat and take advantage of coincidental agreement between one flavor's ABI and the shim's ABI.
+- Use PascalCase and spell things out in a style closer to Win32 than libc.
+  - At first, it seemed that we'd want to use 1:1 names for the shims, but it turns out there are many cases where being strictly 1:1 isn't practical.
+As such, the libraries will end up looking more self-consistent if we give them their own style with which to express themselves.
+- Stick to data types which are guaranteed not to vary in size across flavors.
+(Pointers and size_t variance across bitness is OK.)
+  - e.g. use int32_t, int64_t from stdint.h and not int, long.